 The custodial wallets are centralized, where a company holds your public key, private key, and funds, giving you an interface to manage your cryptos.

-The noncustodial wallets are the ones you manage only by yourself.
+The non-custodial wallets are the ones you manage only by yourself.
+In that case, users are responsible for managing and safeguarding their keys.

+- Online Wallets – Online wallets “run” on the cloud, making them very convenient as you can access them virtually anywhere in the world.
+As long as you’re connected to the internet, that is.
 However, the online storage of the keys also poses a threat.
-Your keys are not fully in your control, and by centralizing numerous keys you make them more vulnerable to attacks.
+Your keys are not fully in your control, and centralizing numerous keys makes them more vulnerable to attacks.

 SIDENOTE.
-Certain mobile wallets also store their keys in a cloud, as a safety precaution.
-Make sure to thoroughly research how a wallet works before deciding which to use.
+Certain mobile wallets also store their keys in a cloud as a safety precaution.
+Thoroughly research how a wallet works before deciding which to use.

 Of course, choosing the best cryptocurrency wallet is a matter of preference.
 But selecting it should involve a set of pragmatic and practical reasons.
 Before anything, it’s important to ask yourself: